VU-HMS/Gait-Analysis/README.txt

 Folder "GAIT Toolbox/Get Aggregate Values/" contains utilities to collect the calculated values.

+Folder "GAIT Toolbox/Output Utilities/" contains some utilities for the main function gaitAnalyse() to save the results in different output formats.

 Folder "GAIT Toolbox/GUI utilities" contains utilities used by the graphical tool as well as some utilities to redirect console output to the grahical tool (warning: editing these files can easily break the graphical tool).